jimbob68/weather_app/README.md

-Find out the weather wherever you are with: <a href="https://world-wide-weather-cjs.herokuapp.com/">World Wide Weather</a>
+Find out the weather wherever you are with: <a href="https://world-wide-weather-cjs.herokuapp.com/">World Wide Weather</a> Created by Chris Fraser, Steve Vance and James Fraser.

 ** enable location services in your browser for this app to work **